Kenneth Maryboy

 Kenneth Maryboy is the brother of Mark Maryboy who served the Navajo Nation Council Delegates for 16 years and also served as the San Juan County Commissioner for four terms.
 Kenneth also shares the same Navajo Nation council representation as Davis Filfred, in the Utah Section of the reservation.

-He also works alongside Rebecca M. Benally and the San Juan School Board for the Utah Navajo student curriculum, and Bruce Adams for the San Juan County affairs.
+He also works alongside Rebecca M. Benally, the San Juan School Board for the Utah Navajo student curriculum, and Bruce Adams for the San Juan County affairs.

-Maryboy was once again reelected during the 2010 National Midterm/Navajo Nation Elections in the positions of San Juan County Commissioner District Three and as a Council Delegate in the newly reduced 24 member Navajo Nation Tribal Council respectively.
+Maryboy was once again reelected during the 2010 National Midterm and Navajo Nation Elections in the positions of San Juan County Commissioner District 3 and as a Council Delegate in the newly reduced 24 member Navajo Nation Tribal Council, respectively.